 As a student at the Department for Biology Education you have great opportunities to go on an exchange to a large number of places in the world.
-Here we present a few different ways to go on an exchange.
-On these pages you find among other information what universities IBG has an exchange with, links to the faculty and university administered exchanges, and more.
+Here we mainly present the IBG exchange programme and the universities that IBG has exchange agreements with.
+You also find links to the faculty and university administered exchanges and the Erasmus traineeships.

-If you've got any questions regarding exchange studies, please contact our exchange coordinator Eva Damm (email@example.com).
+If you've got any questions regarding exchange studies, please contact the IBG coordinator for student mobility email@example.com.

-(link to the central student web at Uppsala University)
+(link to the Uppsala University central student web)

-Information about unions, nations and societies, as well as health and training
+Information about Student unions, nations and other associations as well as healty and exercise

-(link to the central student web at Uppsala University)
+(link to the Uppsala University central student web)

 Under Student service you can find everything you might need help with concerning your studies, such as study administration (application, admission and registration of courses etc.), getting back your examination papers, support and guidance, campus information, computer services, library information, rules, regulations and student rights.

 All scientific work is based upon the results of previous studies.
 It is necessary to refer to other studies in scientific texts in order to place new scientific work into a larger context and to relate the work to other studies.
 References are also used to define methods and concepts.

 As a student, you need to inform yourself about what counts as plagiarism, familiarise yourself with how to refer and cite the work of others and follow the instructions given by your teacher.
 Different rules may apply for different courses in the same way as different rules apply for researchers when publishing in different journals, or in different areas of research.